zouloux/reflex-dom/README.md

 }
 ```

 > Refs are populated in order of rendering.
-So if you are using a list which can render in another order than from 0 to length, you can specify the index.
+So if you are using a list which can render in another order than from 0 to length, you can specify the index ( [see example](./demos/common/CodeViewer/CodeViewer.tsx) )

 ```typescript jsx
 function List ( props ) {